aerogo/pixy/README.md

 Tags must be lowercase and component names must start with an uppercase letter.

-You can also render a component within another:
+You can render a component within another:

 ```jade
 component Content(text string)